Beglund-H\"ubsch transpose and Sasaki-Einstein rational homology 7-spheres: Sasaki-Einstein metrics on links under BH-transpose rule

 {\it Proof.} First, let us prove $(1).$ Notice that if the link associated to chain-cycle type singularity admits a twin, then the collection $a_{2}$,$a_{3},$ $a_{4}$ must be different in pairs.
 Let $\textbf{w}$ and $\textbf{w}'$ the weights associated to the polynomials:

 respectively such that the corresponding links $L_f$ and $L_g$ are twins.
 Then their associated matrices are

 Using the method of Berglund- Hübsch we obtain their corresponding transposes

 and their associated polynomials and We claim that if the link $L_{f}$ obtained by $f$ admits a Sasaki-Einstein, then the link $L_{g^{T}}$ admits a Sasaki-Einstein metric as well.
-So applying the argument once more we can conclude that $L_{f^{T}}$ admits a Sasaki-Einstein metric.
+So applying the argument once more, this time to $L_g$, we can conclude that $L_{f^{T}}$ admits a Sasaki-Einstein metric.

 First, by the calculations performed in the previous section, the degree $\Tilde{d}$ and the weight vector $\textbf{w}_{g^{T}}$ of $A_{g}^{T}$ are given by:

 where

 and